daronphang/programming-resources/cloud-computing/AWS/services/deployment/products.md

 ## AWS Amplify

-A complete solution for building web and mobile applications.
+A complete solution for building serverless web and mobile applications.
 Abstracts AWS services to simplify the process of deploying the applications.
+On the other hand, AppRunner runs containerized services.

 ### Features